WordPress/gutenberg/packages/core-data/README.md

 }
 ```

-The most common format is for the response to be a collection represented as an array, which maps to as many entity records as elements of the array.
-This is the case for the user entity (users endpoint):
+Responses that represent a collection shaped as an array, map to as many entity records as elements of the array.
+For example:

 ```json
 [